The Myth of ‘Learning Styles’

 The thing is, they’re not.
 Or at least, a lot of evidence suggests that people aren’t really one certain kind of learner or another.
 In a study published last month in the journal Anatomical Sciences Education, Husmann and her colleagues had hundreds of students take the VARK questionnaire to determine what kind of learner they supposedly were.
 The survey then gave them some study strategies that seem like they would correlate with that learning style.
-Husmann found that not only did students not study in ways that seemed to reflect their learning style, those who did tailor their studying to suit their style didn’t do any better on their tests.
+Husmann found that not only did students not study in ways that seemed to reflect their learning style, but those who did tailor their studying to suit their style didn’t do any better on their tests.

-Husmann thinks the students had fallen into certain study habits, which, once formed, were too hard to break.
+Husmann thinks that the students had fallen into certain study habits, which, once formed, were too hard to break.
 Students seemed to be interested in their learning styles, but not enough to actually change their studying behavior based on them.
 And even if they had, it wouldn’t have mattered.

-“I think as a purely reflective exercise, just to get you thinking about your study habits, [VARK] might have a benefit,” Husmann said.
+“I think as a purely reflective exercise, just to get you thinking about your study habits, [VARK] might have a benefit,” Husmann says.
 “But the way we’ve been categorizing these learning styles doesn’t seem to hold up.”

 Another study published last year in the British Journal of Psychology found that students who preferred learning visually thought they would remember pictures better, and those who preferred learning verbally thought they’d remember words better.
 But those preferences had no correlation to which they actually remembered better later on—words or pictures.
 Essentially, all the “learning style” meant, in this case, was that the subjects liked words or pictures better, not that words or pictures worked better for their memories.

 That same year, a Journal of Educational Psychology paper found no relationship between the study subjects’ learning-style preference (visual or auditory) and their performance on reading- or listening-comprehension tests.
 Instead, the visual learners performed best on all kinds of tests.
 Therefore, the authors concluded, teachers should stop trying to gear some lessons toward “auditory learners.”
-“Educators may actually be doing a disservice to auditory learners by continually accommodating their auditory learning style,” they wrote, “rather than focusing on strengthening their visual word skills.”
+“Educators may actually be doing a disservice to auditory learners by continually accommodating their auditory learning style,” the researchers wrote, “rather than focusing on strengthening their visual word skills.”

-In our conversation, Willingham brought up another study, published in 2009, in which people who said they liked to think visually or verbally really did try to think that way: Self-proclaimed visualizers tried to create an image, and self-proclaimed verbalizers tried to form words.
-But, there was a rub, he said: “If you’re a visualizer and I give you pictures, you don’t remember pictures any better than anyone who says they’re verbalizer.”
+In our conversation, Willingham brought up another study, published in 2009, in which people who said that they liked to think visually or verbally really did try to think that way: Self-proclaimed visualizers tried to create an image, and self-proclaimed verbalizers tried to form words.
+But, there was a rub, he said: “If you’re a visualizer and I give you pictures, you don’t remember pictures any better than anyone who says they’re a verbalizer.”